spicyFajitas/Weather-Conditions/readme.md

 # Weather Conditions

-Simple code to iterate over `if` loops to check weather conditions based on user input.
+`ptest.py` - Simple code to iterate over `if` loops to check weather conditions based on user input.

+`ctest.c` - random code to check of something is present in set